If you are a Nebraska resident who has a family income of $60,000 or less (Adjusted Gross Income) or are Pell Grant-eligible, you may qualify to

 attend Nebraska tuition-free through the Nebraska Promise.

 You never know how many scholarships you might qualify for until you check what Nebraska can offer you.

-Nebraska residents who meet academic and income requirements may be eligible for free tuition through the Collegebound Nebraska program and up to $10,000
+Nebraska residents who meet academic and income requirements may also be eligible for an additional $10,000 per year from the

-per year from Susan T. Buffett Foundation College Scholarships.
-If you qualify for the Free or Reduced Lunch program, you may be eligible
+Susan T. Buffett Foundation College Scholarships.
+If you qualify for the Free or Reduced Lunch program, you may qualify for the

 First-Year Sample Financial Aid Package

 Nebraska student with $0 Expected Family Contribution (EFC) from FAFSA who applies early.